 The Grand Rapids Drive are an American professional basketball team of the NBA G League and an affiliate of the Detroit Pistons of the National Basketball Association.

 While the Grand Rapids Football Club wasn’t considered in the Sports Business Journal designation, it’s no less a fan favorite.
 In fact, a group of community supporters, led by Matt Roberts, founded the European football – or soccer – team in 2014.
 Supporters purchased memberships to cover operating expenses, and local sponsors kicked in.

 The team played its first season as a member of the Great Lakes Premier League in 2015.
 After finishing second place for the season and drawing an average of more than 4,500 fans per game, Grand Rapids FC was accepted into the National Premier Soccer League in 2016 and has continued to grow its presence – and its fan base – in the community.

-The club has donated tens of thousands from concession sales to the local school district.
+Still the club continues its partnership with GRPS and has donated tens of thousands from concession sales to the Grand Rapids local school district.

 “Our deal is we make sure the concession money goes back to their budget, athletics and building funds,” Roberts told the Grand Rapids Business Journal.
 “We want to make sure our partnership is great and to give back to the community and take care of as many people as we can.”